OpenOrion/ezmesh/README.md

 # About
-EzMesh is a declarative tool that parametrically generates meshes compliant with a variety of mesh formats with easy and configurable API on top of GMSH.
+ezmesh is a declarative tool that parametrically generates meshes compliant with a variety of mesh formats with easy and configurable API on top of GMSH.

 # Install